MichaelHaussmann/resolva/README.md

 resolva is a python library that extracts data from a string by matching configurated patterns.

+Typical usage:
-It typically uses a path input, then
+- for a path or string input,
-- loops through a series of configured patterns, and
+- loops through a series of configured patterns,
-- once a matching pattern found, data is extracted into a dictionary
+- once a matching pattern found,
+- extracts data into a dictionary

+Instead of bare regex, the pattern has a more readable "format" style syntax.

 resolva can also format the data back to a string.

 ### Path resolving